Ashtabula County Medical Center: History

 Shortly after the Ashtabula General Hospital opened in 1904, young women enters its nursing-training school.
 With the increase in the number enrolling by the 1920s, the Amelia E.Lewis Nurses' Home (currently known as the Lewis Building) opened on February 27, 1930.

 In 1952, a new 150-bed hospital opened.
 A new wing, built in 1963, brought the hospital up to 226 beds.
 In 1975, the city celebrated the opening of a new two-story south wing.

 In 1983, the corporate structure of Ashtabula General Hospital was reorganized, resulting in the establishment of a not-for-profit parent corporation known as Ashtabula Community Health Services.
 The hospital became a parent-subsidiary structure, changing its name to the Ashtabula County Medical Center.
 In 1987, the ACMC Foundation, a program designed to help the hospital meet the challenges of the changing conditions in the health care arena, was initiated.
 The foundation committee members chose services that were not previously available anywhere else in the county as their campaign projects.
 Those projects have included the Emergency Department's Fast Track area, a new Behavioral Medicine Unit, renovations of the Maternity Suite and the cardiac catheterization lab.

+In 1986, nurses at the then Ashtabula General Hospital ended a 570-day long strike that had started in 1980.

 In December 2008, ACMC invested $3.5 million to bring the gold standard of diagnosing heart disease – cardiac catheterization – to the community by building the Cleveland Clinic Cardiac Catheterization Lab at ACMC - the first Cardiac Catheterization Lab (commonly known as the Cath Lab) in Ashtabula County.
 ACMC provides OB/GYN care and maternity/birthing services in a newly renovated maternity unit.